-The Health Education Exhibition and Resource Centre organises talks and health education activities for kindergarten, primary and secondary school students, the elderly, new arrivals and members of the public.
+Our Health Education Exhibition and Resource Centre organises talks and health education activities for kindergarten, primary and secondary school students, the elderly and members of the general public.
 Apart from messages on personal hygiene, food hygiene and environmental hygiene, the economical use of paper and waste reduction are also covered.
-A total of 2 342 talks and activities were organised by the Centre in 2005.
+A total of 2 409 talks and activities were organised by the Centre in 2006.

-During the year, in collaboration with other Government departments, we organised the "Anti-rodent Campaign" and the "Anti-mosquito Campaign" carrying respectively the themes of "Prevent Disease, Eliminate Rodent Nuisance" and "Beware of Dengue Fever and Japanese Encephalitis.
-Act Now".
+During the year, in collaboration with other Government departments, we organised the community wide "Anti-rodent Campaign" and the "Anti-mosquito Campaign" carrying respectively the themes of "Prevent Disease, Eliminate Rodent Nuisance" and "Beware of Japanese Encephalitis and Dengue Fever Act Now".
 The campaigns have enhanced public awareness of the importance of rodent and mosquito prevention.